thekotori/justRTP/README.md

 - Verify target server is online

 **Holograms not displaying countdown**
-- Install PacketEvents for best performance and proper countdown display
+- **NEW 3.2.8**: Install FancyHolograms for best visuals and persistence
+- Alternative: Install PacketEvents for high-performance holograms
+- Fallback: Display Entities work without any dependencies
-- Check `holograms.yml` configuration
+- Check `preferred-engine` setting in `holograms.yml`
+- Verify zone has hologram configured (auto-created on setup in 3.2.8+)
-- Verify hologram location is within render distance
+- Confirm hologram location is within render distance
-- Confirm zone has hologram enabled in `rtp_zones.yml`
+- For FancyHolograms: Check `/fholo list` to verify hologram exists

 **Zone not teleporting multiple players**
 - Update to version 3.2.6+ (fixed race condition issues)